 Numerical reasoning tests and how they work

 Does your job application require you to pass a numerical reasoning test?
 This page should give you all the practice and advice you need.
-Our practice tests are created by the same psychologists who design tests for the likes of SHL, Kenexa and Talent Q. So our test platform and example questions will give you a good feel for the numerical tests employers use.
+Our practice tests are created by the same psychologists who design tests for the likes of CEB SHL, Kenexa, Talent Q, and Saville Consulting So our test platform and example questions will give you a good feel for the numerical tests employers use.
 Performing your best in your numerical reasoning test is all about practice, and knowing what to expect!

 Here are screenshots of our numerical reasoning practice tests: